sujinunt/TheLastWarlock-Game/README.md

 ![7pressrforuseshop](https://user-images.githubusercontent.com/32285747/33953257-fa738248-e066-11e7-88a3-f34b6f0c2222.png)
 ![8pickuppotion](https://user-images.githubusercontent.com/32285747/33953270-03faf5ee-e067-11e7-9fd5-27ff55ddfd01.png)

+## What we use in this program?
+Using Java Swing to add JOptionPane.
+Using Inheritance to extend Sub-class.
+Using Object to create item,character,enemy in game.
 ## Download
 You can git clone or download zip and play this game in .jar file at folder TheLastWarlock.